‘Two days after our honeymoon, my husband was diagnosed with leukaemia. It became our illness.’

 Our lives have totally changed and they will never be the same again but we are taking what we have been given with two very big open grateful hands and ready to continue our happy ever after”.

-Article originally published October 2019
+This article was originally published October 2019